 Three replications were maintained for each treatment.
-The popular hybrid $F_1$ (Melody) was sown in protray and 13 days old seedlings were transplanted in the main field at a spacing of 2.5 m x 0.5 m and other recommended package of practices were adopted to raise the crop successfully.
+The popular hybrid F_1 (Melody) was sown in protray and 13 days old seedlings were transplanted in the main field at a spacing of 2.5m x 0.5m and other recommended packages of practices were adopted to raise the crop successfully.

-The first spray was given with the onset of pest incidence after recording the pretreatment count.
-The subsequent sprays were repeated after 15 days using a high volume sprayer with required concentrations.
+The first spray was given with the onset of pest incidence after recording pretreatment count and subsequent sprays were repeated after 15 days by using a high volume sprayer with required concentrations.
 The posttreatment counts on pests were recorded on 1, 3, 7, 14 days after each application.
-Ten plants were selected randomly from each replication in a plant and A. gossypii populations were recorded from three leaves in infested branches (one from the top of the terminal twig) with the unopened leaves and two from opened leaves, and the mean number was calculated per leaf and expressed as number/leaf.
-The efficacy of the treatments was assessed based on the category by using a number of population-level of aphids as per Sikha Deka et al. (2016)
+Ten plants were selected randomly from each replication in a plant and A. gossypii populations were recorded from three leaves in infested branches (one from top of the terminal twig) with the unopened leaves and two from opened leaves, and the mean number was calculated per leaf and expressed as number/leaf.
+The efficacy of the treatments was assessed based on the category by using a number of population level of aphid as per Sikha Deka et al. (2016)